florentbarriol/tic-tac-toe/README.md

 # Ti Tac Toe Game

+A simple tic tac toe game with Webpack, ReactJs, Redux and Lodash.

-Made with the power 'creat-react-app' (Webpack + ReactJs) and Redux, Lodash...
+> Made with the power 'creat-react-app' (Webpack + ReactJs) and Redux, Lodash...

 ## TODOS
  * add the winnng phase